vovapolu/ensime.github.io/editors/vim/contributing.md

         $ git push --set-upstream origin my-feature-name
 1. When you've gotten your changes working, open a pull request!

 Since `master` on your fork won't update until *you* update it, it's a bit less likely that a careless plugin update command will create trouble for your work in progress, but it's still possible.
-The popular plugins *should* work safely with either workflow.
+The popular managers *should* work safely with either workflow.

-Also, generally all of them will let you set an arbitrary local filesystem path for a plugin, so you could keep your copy wherever your like to keep your projects if you like.
+Also, generally all of them will let you set an arbitrary local filesystem path for a plugin, so you could keep your copy wherever you like to keep your projects if you wish.
 Check your manager's help.

 *I hate how long this section is because there are a dozen damned Vim plugin managers. **Ommmm...***